 Neurodiversity Affirming

 We celebrate individual differences and how each person interacts with the world.
-Our goal is to use a strengths-based approach to help each person to recognize their own value and to embrace their difference in neurobiology.
+Our goal is to use a strengths-based approach to help each person recognize their own value and embrace their difference in neurobiology.

-We recognize the impact that traumatic experiences have on people, especially for those who are neurodivergent.
+We recognize the impact that traumatic experiences have on people, especially those who are neurodivergent.
 We seek to integrate knowledge and understanding of trauma into all levels of service, as well as teaching the community how to promote safety for our clients.

 Interpersonal Neurobiology